NoobMaster9999/UIUCTF-2024-writeups/Crypto/X Marked The Spot/README.md

 # Known Plaintext Attack

 XOR is vulnerable to a known plaintext attack.
-As mentioned above, if I have part of "X" or "K", I can find part of the other one!

-Let's say I know the first four bytes of X. Then, C XOR (first four bytes of X) = (fist four bytes of K) + random garbage!
+Let's say I know the first four bytes of X. Then, (First four bytes of C) XOR (first four bytes of X) = (first four bytes of K)!

 This is called a known plaintext attack!
 In our case, we know the first 7 bytes of the flag (`uiuctf{`) so we can find the first 7 bytes of the key!